merigo-labs/solana-wallet-provider/README.md

 ## Convenience Methods and Widgets

 - `SolanaWalletButton` - <em>A button widget that toggles authorization of the application with a wallet.</em>
-- `connect` - <em>authorizes the application with an available wallet or present a list of download options.</em>
+- `connect` - <em>authorizes the application with an available wallet or presents a list of download options.</em>
 - `disconnect` - <em>presents the authorized accounts and a disconnect button to deauthorize the application.</em>

 <br>